MarkCumminsIRL/DFCS-H3014/labs/01-System_Setup/README.md

 ### 4. Update your OS and take a snapshot
 It's always good practice to regularly update and upgrade your system.
 > I don't suggest updating/upgrading your system just before an engagement or exam.
-Always takle a temporary snapshot first just in case something breaks.
+Always take a temporary snapshot first just in case something breaks.

 ```bash
 apt-get update && apt-get upgrade -y